OpenDevicePartnership/patina/docs/src/dev/principles/error-handling.md

 ## Avoiding Panics

-Due to the difficulty of recovering from panics in firmware, it is almost always preferrable to return and propagate up an error than to panic.
+Due to the difficulty of recovering from panics in firmware, it is almost always preferrable to return and propagate an error up the call stack than to panic.

 In order of most to least safe, code should:

 1. Propagate errors using `Result` or `Option` whenever possible.